 You can work to supplement EI after 7 calendar days of no work and no earnings

 Once your EI begins, you can take on work to supplement EI.
 Remember, you must have 7 days of no work and no pay to be eligible for EI, so wait this out before taking on any work.
 Jim Wu of our office wrote a detailed article on LinkedIn about how working while EI impacts your claim here: https://lnkd.in/gYXbv7D.
 We will be posting this article on our website shortly.

-The BC Employment Standards Act limits temporary layoffs to 13 weeks maximum.
+The BC Employment Standards Act limits temporary layoffs as a result of Covid-19 to 16 weeks maximum (extended from 13 to 16 weeks, effective May 4, 2020).
 At that point, employers will need to provide termination pay unless they have returned you to work.
 As discussed above, it is possible that Section 65(1)(d) of the Act will apply to mean no termination pay is owed if there is an “unforeseen circumstance” that has made continuing your employment “impossible.”
-This exception could also potentially apply at the end of the 13 week layoff period.
+This exception could also potentially apply at the end of the 16 week layoff period.

 We have written a few other blogs on Covid-19 layoffs which you may also find helpful, available at https://fortelaw.ca/blog/

 Follow our blog posts to get the latest news